 And finally, if your succulent doesn’t fit into any of the categories mentioned above it could be part of the extremely diverse Crassulaceae (Crassula) family.
 These succulents can look like fleshy trees, shrubs, ground covers or living stones.
 If you’ve seen the hen-and-chicks plant (Sempervivum), then you have met one of the 5000 odd members of this family 😉

-If your succulent or any other plant has funny looking stuff growing on it, or it’s starting to look really sad then this this app will help identify what’s wrong and give a whole bunch of tips on how to cure it too.
+If your succulent or any other plant has funny looking stuff growing on it, or it’s starting to look really sad then this app will help identify what’s wrong and give a whole bunch of tips on how to cure it too.

 SmartPlant is run by a group of horticulturist from around the world.
 It doesn’t have automated picture recognition (yet) so they do take a little longer to identify your plant.
 But they’re so accurate and you can scan the bar code of any plant and the app will give you tips on how to care for it too.